Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 This Unique Integrated Circuit Chip has the the text of the Lord's Prayer printed on it in Micro-Lettering as a Promotional item given out in the 1980's by Omega Marking Systems Inc. of Garland Texas.

-Omega Marking, Inc. was founded in 1980 in Garland, Texas located at the heart of the Silicon Corridor.
-They full are a full service marking and coding device contractor dedicated to providing the highest quality marking devices available to the electronic, semiconductor, and pharmaceutical industries.
+Omega Marking, Inc. was founded in 1980 in Garland, Texas located at the heart of Texas's Silicon Corridor.
+They are a full service marking and coding device contractor dedicated to providing the highest quality marking devices available to the electronic, semiconductor, and pharmaceutical industries.

-This chip showcased the quality of this company's marking ability for the semiconductor industry.
+This chip showcased the quality of this company's marking ability for use on electronic devices and in the semiconductor industry.

 Unknown manufactured 14-lead DIP Chip.
 New, unused in black plastic case.
-Underside of chip reads with address of the Omega Marking Systems, Inc., Garland Texas.
+Underside of chip is labeled with the address of the Omega Marking Systems, Inc., Garland Texas, & Billy Craig.

 image of unique computer chip